-On 10/17/15 David Simon emailed us the requested documents.
-Due to the propaganda currently being published by individuals like John Miller or Mike Vandeman, I felt compelled to update this post with the court document.
+Sometime later, on 10/17/15 David Simon emailed us the documents in question.
+Due to the propaganda currently being published by individuals like John Miller or Mike Vandeman, I felt compelled to update and republish this post with the court document.
 See item 5(a).

 The reality of the situation in the Bay Area has cultivated a culture of disobedience that has grown to include two generations of mountain bikers.
 Not all mountain bikes are willing or able to drive this trek to ride their bikes.
 On the dozens of mountain bike forums and websites, there is a “don’t ask/ don’t tell” policy with illegal trail riding.
 Even notable local mountain bike advocates, when asked off-record, will admit to knowledge of illegal trails.
 It is the bitter reality of an administration that refuses to address the needs of a major user group.